tock/tock/doc/reference/trd104-syscalls.md

 The Yield system call class is how a userspace process handles upcalls, relinquishes the processor to other processes, or waits for one of its long-running calls to complete.
-The Yield system call class implements the only blocking system call in Tock that returns, `yield-wait`.
+The Yield system call class implements the only blocking system calls in Tock that return, `yield-wait` and `yield-wait-for`.

 When a process calls a Yield system call, the kernel schedules one pending upcall (if any) to execute on the userspace stack.
 If there